Charles I. Jones

 "Economic Growth and the Relative Price of Capital" Journal of Monetary Economics, December 1994, Vol. 34, pp. 359-382.

 Top income inequality"A Schumpeterian Model of Top Income Inequality" (with Jihee Kim), February 2017, Version 3.0.
-Revision requested by the JPE.
+Forthcoming in the Journal of Political Economy.

 "Pareto and Piketty: The Macroeconomics of Top Income and Wealth Inequality," Journal of Economic Perspectives, Winter 2015, Volume 29 (1), pp. 29-46.